naridas/CV/README.md

 #### Assistant Telecom Planner

-Worked together with a Senior Engineer in designing Line of Sight between Base Stations using EE telecom tools & Google Earth.
+Worked together with a Senior Engineer in designing Line of Sight between Base Stations using EE telecom tools and Google Earth.
 Did data entry related to mobile networks.
 Involved in database analysis for mobile network and manipulated data to see trends as well as the progress of the expansion & migration of the network.
 The surveyed hubs deliver Virgin Media or BT connectivity to T-Mobile, Orange and 3 mobile networks.
 Status could be seen using telecom tools.

 ## <a name="Education">Education</a>

+### Programming Languages/Game engines
+- Currently doing a course on Udemy regarding C# & Unity
+- Have done simple tutorials regarding Tensor Flow, React, Angularjs and Vue.js
+-	Ruby, Java, Python, Javascript, C#
+-	Game Engine: Unity

 #### Makers Academy 2016